cosminadrianpopescu/vim-profile/bundle/vim-sql-workbench/README.md

 *Parameters*:

-* profile name: the name of the profile for which to open the sql buffer.
+* port: the port of the server
 * file name: the name of the file to open.

 This will open a new buffer which will be connected to an existing